Slow Cooker Hot Honey Chicken Thighs

 And if you top it off with crunchy pickles and coleslaw (I HIGHLY recommend my top-rated dill pickle slaw for such an occasion), you won’t even miss the crispy fried coating!
 As always, I’m all about ease, so the prep time for this recipe is only 5 minutes, annnnnd there aren’t any specialty or highly processed ingredients (no packets here).

-Now, if you’re new to hot honey sauce, well let me just tell you, you’re in for a treat — the sweet and spicy combo will have you coming back for seconds.
+Now, if you’re new to hot honey sauce, well let me just tell you, you’re in for a treat.
+The sweet and spicy combo will have you coming back for seconds.
 And if you are already addicted like I am, you are going to love how easy it is to have a hot honey chicken sandwich at home without very little effort.
 For the my take on homemade hot honey sauce, all you need to do is whisk together regular honey, brown sugar, garlic, red chili flakes, and white vinegar into a perfectly balanced sweet-hot sauce.

-Chicken thighs are truly the way to go with this recipe, but if you want to use chicken breasts, you can make shredded hot honey chicken instead.
+- Thighs v.
+Breasts: Chicken thighs are truly the way to go with this recipe, but if you want to use chicken breasts, you can make shredded hot honey chicken instead.
 For shredded chicken, once the chicken breasts are finished cooking, take them out of the crock pot and shred, then return the meat to the cooking liquid and mix with the remaining glaze.

-Slow Cooker Hot Honey Chicken (5-Ingredients & Juicy!)
+Slow Cooker Hot Honey Chicken Thighs

 Ingredients